abhilashmishra1997/Shushrut-an-Online-Health-Care-System/README.md

 4. Communication over E-Mails, Text messaging facility, video conferencing

-5. Storage of the valuable patient- symptoms, illness and medicines in a proper format, so that it could be used for carrying out further research works
+5. Storage of the valuable patient's health information, like symptoms, illness and medicines in a proper format, so that it could be used for carrying out further research works

 6. Separate user-friendly interfaces for Doctors and Patients.

-It is a complete Health-Care system in it's own rights.Shushrut is an honest endeavor by Abhilash Mishra, Soumya Ranjan Patel and Dr. Rakesh Mohanty, Associate Professor of VSSUT, Burla, Sambalpur, Odisha(Guiding Professor)
+It is a complete Health-Care system own it's own right.Shushrut is an honest endeavor by Abhilash Mishra, Soumya Ranjan Patel and Dr. Rakesh Mohanty, Associate Professor of VSSUT, Burla, Sambalpur, Odisha(Guiding Professor)
 (E-mail:rakesh.iitmphd@gmail.com), to make the world a better place.